 Colwal Fund for Excluded Workers

-That’s why we’ve established the Colwal Fund, which will provide direct support in the form of a one-time cash grant to eligible low-wage workers in the Birmingham area who have been adversely affected by the COVID-19 pandemic, yet excluded from government relief programs.
+That’s why we’ve reopened our Colwal Fund, which will continue to provide direct support in the form of a one-time cash grant to eligible low-wage workers in the Birmingham area who have been adversely affected by the COVID-19 pandemic, yet excluded from government relief programs.
 Colwal means “help or support” in Q’anjob’al, one of several indigenous languages spoken by Adelante’s members.
 Through mutual aid and community support, we hope to continue empowering and uplifting some of the most vulnerable in our communities.

 Frequently Asked Questions (FAQ)

 The word “Colwal” comes from the Guatemalan indigenous language Q’anjob’al and means “help” or “support”.
 At Adelante, we believe in mutual aid—by lending each other a hand, we can support our community through this crisis.